Home » Cocktails » Easy Champagne Punch For a Crowd

 Let’s make this citrusy Champagne Punch!

-*I did not create this Champagne Punch recipe.
+*I did not create this easy Champagne Punch recipe.
 Years ago, before blogs and Pinterest, when you found a recipe you liked, you wrote it down and emailed it to all your friends and family.
 The source for this recipe is long gone.
 If you know the source, please share!
 I like to credit when credit is due!

 Serving champagne instantly makes everything feel a little bit fancier.

-But tell a gal you’re serving a champagne punch recipe and she’ll get a huge grin on her face.
+But tell a gal you’re serving a champagne punch recipe, and she’ll get a huge grin on her face.
 It feels decadent.
 But it’s actually ridiculously easy.

 Need another punch idea?
 If you take out the activated charcoal this Vodka Halloween Punch works any time of year.